-Last February, a week after the ACLU filed its letter, I stood at dawn on a dirt road near Yellowstone, listening to the sound of bison that had been corralled.
+By 1900, wild bison in North America had dwindled to just 23 animals holed up in Yellowstone National Park, where they were protected from hunters.
+The Yellowstone bison, listed as "threatened with near extinction" by the International Union for Conservation of Nature, have recovered in recent years to as many as 5,000 animals.
+They have never been domesticated, never been fenced in or interbred with cattle.
+They are genetically pure, behaviorally wild, surviving as their ancestors did, battling snow, ice, predation, and starvation.
+They are the last of their kind, the only remaining link to the herds that roamed this country for more than 11,000 years.Last February, a week after the ACLU filed its letter, I stood at dawn on a dirt road near Yellowstone, listening to the sound of bison that had been corralled.
 There were the moans of bulls and cows, the calling of the calves for their mothers, the cracking of the wranglers' whips, the cruel voices of men, and the crashing of the creatures' huge bodies against metal chutes.
 Through a spotting scope I could see, one and a half miles distant in the lowest reaches of the valley where I stood, a labyrinthine structure of steel and wood, the Stephens Creek Trap, from which the sounds reverberated.
 The animals had been wrangled off the landscape and chased by men on horseback into this labyrinth.
 I could discern through the scope, though barely, that several dozen bison were in the process of being sorted in the trap, some of them to be trucked to slaughterhouses.

 The goal of the ACLU lawsuit was to see, smell, and hear, up close, bison corralled, beaten, whipped, raped, sorted, and moved onto the trucks that carry them to their death.
 The Park Service bars the viewing of these activities out of an ostensible concern "for the safety and welfare of the public, staff, and bison."
 I think the real concern is that the public, if it knew what was being done to the Yellowstone herd, might demand a change in policy.

-When I visited Yellowstone in February, the park's chief of public affairs, Al Nash, handed me a fact sheet asserting that the bison carry a disease called brucellosis, which, if spread to cows, could be devastating to the local cattle industry.
+Among the missions of the National Park Service is not only to protect public lands but also "to preserve native wildlife species and the processes that sustain them."
+The reason this mission is ignored in the case of bison depends on who does the reasoning.When I visited Yellowstone in February, the park's chief of public affairs, Al Nash, handed me a fact sheet asserting that the bison carry a disease called brucellosis, which, if spread to cows, could be devastating to the local cattle industry.
 Brucella abortus cycles harmlessly in bison, but it causes female cows to abort their calves.
 Cattlemen, understandably, have expressed horror at this prospect, denouncing bison as "diseased."
 When the animals breach the park's boundaries—as is their wont, roaming at will, caring not for artificial lines on a map—they are said to be a threat because they might spread brucellosis to cattle that graze on the national forest bordering the park in Montana.